Monday October 26, 2009

 So why doesn’t the movie work?
 Does the title character remain too unknowable?
 Is her love affair with Arthur “Boy” Capel too uninteresting?
 Are the clues to how she will eventually transform the fashion world, and thus the world—having women dress for women, and for comfort, rather than in the confining corsets and plumy hats and long heavy dresses of the period—too facile?
 Does the movie not care enough about why she matters (fashion and proto-feminism) in favor of why she doesn’t (love love love)?

 Cut to: A music hall during the belle époque, where Gabrielle (now Audrey Tautou) and her sister, Adrienne (Marie Gillain), perform the song “Qui Qu’a Vu Coco,” before rowdy crowds, then mingle with the guests, mostly upper-crust military officers and barons.
 Gabrielle, quickly dubbed “Coco” after the song, is a lousy mingler, but she pares (and pairs) nicely with Etienne Balsan (Benoit Poelvoorde), who is rich, cynical, out for a good time, and amused by Coco’s bluntness.
-Coco’s sister becomes the mistress, possible wife, of one Baron, but Balsan leaves for his estate in Compiegne, near Paris, without proffering an invitation to Coco.
+Coco’s sister becomes the mistress of one Baron, but Balsan leaves for his estate in Compiegne without proffering an invitation to Coco.
 So she simply shows up.

-The belle époque was la belle époque (the beautiful time) for aristocrats like Balsan, not poorhouse candidates like Coco, and she bristles under the strictures of their unequal relationship.
+The belle époque was the beautiful time for aristocrats like Balsan, not poorhouse candidates like Coco, and she bristles under the strictures of their unequal relationship.
 So do we.
-It’s pretty icky.
 At first he keeps her hidden.
-When she comes out anyway, he wants her to perform.
+When she emerges, he wants her to perform.
 She disapproves of the waste and frivolity of the upper classes, and wants work, but wonders what she can do.
 Sing and dance?
 Become an actress like Balsan’s frequent guest, and former lover, Emilienne d'Alençon (Emmanuelle Devos)?
-All the while Coco becomes known for her simple, more freeing, more boyish fashion sense.
+All the while Coco becomes known for her simple, freeing, boyish fashion sense.
 Emilienne keeps asking about her hats.
 Can you make me one?
 Here’s my rich friend.
 Can you make her one?

 The story is obviously moving in this direction but the title character doesn’t seem to realize it.
 Is this good?
 An example of life happening while you’re busy making other plans?
 Or is it bad: The filmmaker’s assumption (film-in-general’s assumption) that audiences are only interested in what Gore Vidal famously called love love love?

 Yes, Coco falls in love, with British coal magnate “Boy” Capel, and off they go for a weekend by the sea, where she gets the inspiration for the striped sailor’s shirt and the little black dress.
-Nice weekend!
+Productive weekend!
 There’s a good scene in the tailor shop where she lays out her black-dress specifications, resisting, all the while, the tailor’s polite push toward the conventional.
 Him: It should be peach tones.
 It should have a corset.
 It should have a belt.
 Her: Non, non, non.
-Her stubborn insistence reminds me of many women I’ve known.
-They like it how they like it.
-Of course most women I’ve known aren’t inventing the little black dress.

 Instead she starts a hat shop in Paris.
 Finally! one thinks.
 Ten seconds later, a woman says, “Look, a gentleman.”
 Oh no! one thinks.
 Yeah, it's “Boy” Capel.
 More love-making.
 More promise-making.
 They’ll have two months by the sea.
 Then he dies in a car accident.
 She sees the wreck.
 She cries.
 Then she makes dresses, puts on a fashion show, and everyone applauds.
 FIN.

-In the end, “Coco Avant Chanel” has some of the realism of French films (she prostituted herself to get ahead) but more often the glossy, hazy, dishonest feel of Hollywood films.
-Coco apres Chanel once said, “In order to be irreplaceable one must always be different.”
-This one isn’t, and it's disposable.
+In the end, “Coco Avant Chanel” has some of the realism of French films but also the glossy, dishonest feel of Hollywood films.
+“In order to be irreplaceable,“ Chanel once said, ”one must always be different.”
+This one isn’t.